Luis-Sanchez-DSc/ML-Credit-default-prediction/README.md

 # _Once upon a time in... everywhere_
-> That day, Juan entered his house slamming the door behind him.
+> That day, Juan stepped into his house slamming the door behind him.
 > He turned on the fan in the living room, opened the fridge and grabbed an ice-cold beer.
 > After a long sip, he began pacing the room like a caged lion,
 > his fingers tightening around the bottle.
 After a few more sips,